-Atmospheric conditions in 2015
+Atmospheric conditions in 2016

 The variability of the atmospheric conditions over Greenland and the Labrador Sea is driven by the large scale atmospheric circulation over the North Atlantic, which is normally described in terms of the North Atlantic Oscillation (NAO).
 During a positive NAO strong northwest winds bring cold air from the North American continent and cause negative anomalies of the air temperatures over Greenland, Labrador Sea and Baffin Bay (Hurrell and Deser, 2010).
 During a negative NAO, the westerlies slacken and the weather is normally milder over the whole region.
-In winter 2014/2015, the NAO index was positive (3.56) representing the highest value since 1995 (Fig. 4).
+In winter 2015/2016, the NAO index was positive (0.98) for the third consecutive winter but was weaker than these 2 preceding winters (Fig. 4).
 Figure 5a shows the winter sea level pressure (SLP) averaged over 30 years (1981-2010), mainly dominated by the Iceland Low and the Azores High.
-Both the Icelandic Low and the Azores High were strengthening, resulting in an greater than normal increase in pressure difference over the North Atlantic sector during the winter of 2014/2015 (Fig. 5b).
+Both the Icelandic Low and the Azores High were strengthening, resulting in an greater than normal increase in pressure difference over the North Atlantic sector during the winter of 2015/2016 (Fig. 5b).
 The resulting negative anomalies in the north and the positive in the south reveal characteristics typical of a positive NAO (Fig. 5c).
-Air temperature at Nuuk was used to characterize the atmospheric conditions in 2015.
+Air temperature at Nuuk was used to characterize the atmospheric conditions in 2016.
 Annual and monthly mean values were obtained from the Danish Meteorological Institute (Cappelen, 2013).
-In 2015, the monthly mean air temperatures were lower than the long-term mean except for the summer months: June, July and August (Fig. 6).
-The resulting annual mean temperature at Nuuk was -2.9°C in 2015, which was -1.5°C below the long-term mean (1981-2010) (Fig. 7).
+In 2016, the monthly mean air temperatures between January and August were higher than the long-term mean (Fig. 6).
+Greenland witnessed its highest June temperature ever recorded on June 9 2016 when the daily air temperature at Nuuk reached 24°C. The resulting annual mean temperature at Nuuk was 0.6°C in 2016, which was 2.0°C above the long-term mean (1981-2010) (Fig. 7).

-Hydrographic Conditions in 2015
+Hydrographic Conditions in 2016

 The core properties of the water masses of the WGC are formed in the western Irminger Basin where the EGC meets the IC.
 The EGC transports fresh and cold SPW of Arctic origin.
 The IC is the northward flowing component of the North Atlantic subpolar gyre and circulates cyclonically around the Iceland Basin and carries warm and saline ISW.
 After the currents converge, they turn around the southern tip of Greenland, form the WGC and propagate northward along the western coast of Greenland.
 During this propagation considerable mixing between two water masses takes place and the ISW gradually deepens (Clarke and Gascard, 1983; Myers et al., 2009).
 There is more than one definition of the water masses carried by the WGC (Clarke and Gascard, 1983; Stein, 2005; Schmidt and Send, 2007; Myers et al., 2009).
 Here I consider the upper layer down to 700 m water depth and define SPW and ISW following the nomenclature of Myers et al., 2009 (Table 2).
-The annual sea surface temperature (NOAA OI SST) anomalies for 2015 indicate positive anomalies in the Northwestern Atlantic with highest values occurring northeast of Iceland (Fig. 8), whereas negative anomalies were observed in the central area of the North Atlantic.
+The annual sea surface temperature (NOAA OI SST) anomalies for 2016 indicate positive anomalies in the Northwestern Atlantic with highest values occurring northeast of Iceland and along the coast of East Greenland (Fig. 8), whereas negative anomalies were observed in the central area of the North Atlantic.